Abstract

 Discussion

-To switch between the odor-driven strategy and the recovery strategy, we introduce a timescale T , which is an explicit form of temporal memory.
+To switch between the odor-driven strategy and the recovery strategy, we introduce a timescale T, which is an explicit form of temporal memory.
 T delimits a sensing window extending in the recent past, prior to the present time.
 All odor stimuli experienced within the sensing window affect the current response.
 By using fixed memories of different duration, we demonstrate that an optimal memory exists and that the optimal memory minimizes the occurrence of the void state.
 On the one hand, long memories are detrimental because they delay recovery from accidentally exiting the plume.
 On the other hand, short memories are detrimental because they trigger recovery unnecessarily, i.e. even for blanks typically experienced within the turbulent plume.
 The optimal memory thus matches the typical duration of the blanks.
 To avoid using prior information on the statistics of the odor, we propose a simple heuristics setting memory adaptively equal to the most recent blank experienced along the path.
 The adaptive memory nears optimal performance despite dramatic fluctuations dictated by turbulence.
 Success of the heuristics suggests that a more accurate estimate of the future blank time may enable an even better adaptive memory; further work is needed to corroborate this idea.

 Thus in Q-learning, memory is a temporal window matching odor blanks and distinguishing whether agents are in or out of the plume.
 The role of memory for olfactory search has been recently discussed in ref.
-[30].
+Verano et al. (2023).
 In POMDPs, memory is stored in a detailed belief of agent position relative to the source.
 In finite state controllers, memory denotes an internal state of the agent and was linked to a coarse grained belief of the searcher being within or outside of the plume, similar to our findings.
 In recurrent neural networks memory is stored in the learned weights.
 A quantitative relationship between these different forms of memory and their connection to spatial perception remains to be understood.

 We conclude by listing a series of experiments to test these ideas in living systems.
-First, olfactory search in living systems displays memory ([30, 10] and refs. therein).
+First, olfactory search in living systems displays memory (Verano et al. (2023); Baker et al. (2018) and refs. therein).
 In insects, temporal scales can be measured associated to memory.
-Indeed, for flying insects loss of contact with a pheromone plume triggers crosswind casting and sometimes even downwind displacement [7, 39].
-Interestingly, the onset of casting is delayed with respect to loss of contact with the plume, but this delay is not understood [39, 40].
-In walking flies, the timing of previous odor encounters biases navigation [41].
+Indeed, for flying insects loss of contact with a pheromone plume triggers crosswind casting and sometimes even downwind displacement Cardé (2021); Kuenen and Cardé (1994).
+Interestingly, the onset of casting is delayed with respect to loss of contact with the plume Kuenen and Cardé (1994); van Breugel F and MH (2014), but this delay is not understood.
+Similarly, an odor detection elicits upwind surges that can last several seconds Kathman et al. (2024); Alvarez-Salvado et al. (2018).
+In walking flies, the timing of previous odor encounters biases navigation Demir et al. (2020b).
 (How) do these temporal timescales depend on the waiting times between previous detections?
-Using optogenetics [42, 43, 44, 45] or olfactory virtual reality with controlled odor delivery [46] experiments may measure memory as a function of the full history of odor traces.
+Using optogenetics Gepner et al. (2015); Hernandez-Nunez et al. (2015); Matheson et al. (2022); David Stupski and van Breugel (2024) or olfactory virtual reality with controlled odor delivery Radvansky and Dombeck (2018) experiments may measure memory as a function of the full history of odor traces.
 For insects, one may monitor memory by tracking the onset of cross wind casting with respect to the loss of the plume.
 More in general, a temporal memory may be defined by monitoring how far back in the past should two odor traces be identical in order to elicit the same repertoire of motor controls.
+Second, our algorithm learns a stimulus-response strategy that relies solely on odor cues.
+The price to pay is that the agent must follow the ups and downs of the odor trace in order to compute averages and recognize blanks.
+A systematic study may use our algorithm to test the requirements of fidelity of this temporal representation, and how it depends on turbulence.
+How does turbulence affect the fidelity of odor temporal representation in living systems?
+Crustaceans provide excellent model system to ask this question, as they are known to use bursting olfactory receptor neurons to encode temporal information from olfactory scenes Bobkov and Ache (2007); Ache et al. (2016).
+Temporal information is also encoded in the olfactory bulb of mammals Carey et al. (2009); Ackels et al. (2021a).
+Organisms with chemo-tactile systems like the octopus Allard et al. (2023) may serve as a comparative model, to ask whether touch-chemosensation displays a sloppier temporal response, reflecting that surface-bound stimuli are not intermittent.

 The reinforcement learning view of olfactory navigation offers an exciting opportunity to probe how living systems interact with the environment to accomplish complex real-world tasks affected by uncertainty.
 Coupling time varying odor stimuli with spatial perception is an instance of the broader question asking how animals combine prior knowledge regarding the environment with reaction to sensory stimuli.
 We hope that our work will spark further progress into connecting these broader questions to the physics of fluids.